PoliticalGraveyard.com

 Index to Politicians

-Callam to Camen
+Callam to Camero

 CALLAM: See also Paul Gordon Goebel — John F. O'Keefe

-CALLAN (Soundex C450) — See also ALLAN, CAHLAN, CALL, CALLAM, CALLANAN, CALLAND, CALLEN, CALLON, CANAL, CAUGHLAN, CHALANE, CULLAN.
+CALLAN (Soundex C450) — See also ALLAN, CAHLAN, CALL, CALLA, CALLAM, CALLANAN, CALLAND, CALLEN, CALLON, CANAL, CAUGHLAN, CHALANE, CULLAN.

 Callan, Albert S. — of Chatham, Columbia County, N.Y.; Valatie, Columbia County, N.Y.
 Republican.
 Member of New York state assembly from Columbia County, 1909-10; defeated, 1910; delegate to New York state constitutional convention 28th District, 1938.
 Burial location unknown.